duboviy/algoholic/README.md

 # algoholic
-A sandbox for trying out algorithms from the coursera Princeton and Stanford courses, leetcode and codility
+A sandbox for trying out algorithms from [the coursera Princeton and Stanford courses](https://class.coursera.org/algs4partI-007), [leetcode](https://leetcode.com/) and [codility](https://codility.com/).